-First things first.
-If you are solo Indian traveller to Bhutan, please bear in mind that tourism in Bhutan is designed for group travels, and you would need to be fairly ingenious to keep it within a budget, in case you plan to do it alone (and on a shoe-string budget).
+Yes, Indian solo traveler to Bhutan are allowed and welcome, but please bear in mind that tourism in Bhutan is designed for group travel.
+You would need to be fairly ingenious to keep it within a budget, in case you plan to do it alone, and on a shoestring budget.

 Also, read this post right till absolutely the last word; it has edits and updates.

 Bhutan: Bhutan has two parts.
 The touristy Thimphu Bhutan, and the non-touristy Samdrup Jongkhar Bhutan.
 At places, you might be expected to clarify which of the two you intended to visit.

 Is Bhutan safe for female solo travellers?

 Bhutan is very safe for female solo travellers— I can confirm this as a woman myself. \

 You could be a single, slightly tipsy girl, loafing around on the dead streets of Paro at 11:00 pm, and no one would bat an eyelid.
 We have a lot to learn from this pea-sized nation in that respect.

 “Solo traveller”: Travellers from no other country except for India, Bangladesh and Maldives can travel to Bhutan ‘solo’ in the true sense of the word.

 Because if a traveller does not belong to any of the three aforementioned countries, he or she has to hire a local guide from Bhutan and follow a pre-planned itinerary, with a compulsory daily expenditure of $250.
 No solo, open-ended loafing around within Bhutan, unless you are invited by a local organization for an assignment.

 Also, if you’ve heard that solo travellers are not permitted in Bhutan, here is the clarification on it: Solo male travelers from India used to be not allowed (however, I know quite a few who have been to Bhutan by themselves).